-At the other pole, recent work in the autonomist Marxist tradition discovers alienated activity within affective forms of production.
-Michael Hardt and Antonio Negri (2000, 2004) argue that alienation infects the circuits of production which constitute the dominant form of postmodern capitalism, what the pair identify as Empire.
+Contrary to the foreclosurist position of technologically-constituted domination, recent work in the autonomist Marxist tradition discovers alienated activity within affective forms of labour.
+Michael Hardt and Antonio Negri (2000, 2004) argue that alienation arises in the circuits of production that constitute the dominant form of postmodern capitalism, what they identify as Empire, in somewhat different ways than the emblematic factory of the Fordist period.
 Of primary interest here is the question of universalized knowledge/skill amongst a multitude of groups, and whether capital, in raising the skill of proletarians, produces “above all, its own grave-diggers” (Marx and Engels 2011, 78).
-Alienation is manifest here as estranged potential amongst proletarians.
-Similarly, Dyer-Witheford (1999, 2000, and 2010) develops his critique of alienation in contemporary capitalism through the third form that Marx identifies, estrangement from our species-being.
-Here, alienation is the separation of the proletarians from control over the common direction of our species.
-Dyer-Witheford, however, allows for alienation at the technical level (Dyer-Witheford 1999), and it is through Dyer-Witheford that I return to the cycles of alienation concept, here in the context of what he terms ‘high-technology capitalism’.
+Alienation is manifested here as estranged potential amongst proletarians.
+Similarly, Dyer-Witheford (1999, 2000, and 2010) develops his critique of alienation in contemporary capitalism through what Marx identifies as the estrangement from our species-being, or separation of proletarians from control over the common direction of our species.
+Dyer-Witheford (1999, 71 – 72), unlike Hardt and Negri (2000, 366 – 9 and 2004, 111), allows for proletarian estrangement from the technologies that support capital accumulation.
+It is, therefore, through Dyer-Witheford that I return to the cycles of alienation concept, here in the context of what he terms ‘high-technology capitalism’.

 Out of the critique of foreclosurist and autonomist positions, I suggest a theory of alienation in digital communication that highlights the skill invested in users through co-developmental processes.
-Returning to the “Manuscripts” of 1844, I argue that struggles over the alienated activity of producers yield its content, and, in turn, suggest disalienating activity in each moment of alienation that Marx identifies.
+Returning to the “1844 Manuscripts”, I argue that struggles over the process of surplus-value accumulation yield the content of alienation and, in turn, suggest possibilities to overcome the moments of alienation that Marx identifies, what we may identify as dis-alienating practices.

 Marx, Labour Process, and Cycles of Alienation